New Here? Welcome!

 As you enter the church, a friendly usher will greet you and hand you a bulletin to guide you through the service.
 All of our services include responsive readings, readings from the Bible, preaching, singing, and prayer.
 At times you will be invited to stand, sing, greet your neighbor, be in silence and read responsively.

-Communion is offered at St. Michael's.
+Communion is celebrated weekly at St. Michael's.
 At St. Michael's everyone is invited to receive communion.
 Children are welcome to receive communion, but if they choose not to they are welcome to come forward to receive a word of blessing.
 Additionally, adults are always welcome to come forward to receive a blessing.

 All of our services include the ancient Christian practice of receiving an offering to support the ministry of the church and to reach out to the world to serve those in need.
 We welcome your gifts.
 If you are unable to give financially, we encourage you to find a way to share your time and talent with the church, another organization or a neighbor in need.